 NOTE: If you will be traveling to Kyiv at the beginning of May, keep in mind that there are holidays on May 1st, 2nd (Labour Day) and May 9th (Victory Day) that are usually combined and many people have days off from the 1st to 10th of May.
 During this time, a lot of businesses can be closed or work in a slow mode.

 When Is It Better to Avoid Traveling to Kyiv, Ukraine?

-To my point of view (and based on almost 10 years that I spent in Kyiv), the worst time for sightseeing and time outdoors in the capital of Ukraine is November, the last week or so in February and the first 2-3 weeks of March.
+From my point of view (and based on almost 10 years that I spent in Kyiv), the worst time for sightseeing and time outdoors in the capital of Ukraine is November, the last week or so in February, and the first 2-3 weeks of March.

 But that’s the worst time for excursions and outdoor fun.
 The weather is slushy, windy, and pretty unpleasant for all of that.
 Besides that, most of the days are so grey that oh my goodness you can easily get depressed.

 However, if you are coming to visit a friend, volunteer, study, or work, these months can be pretty good for travel.
 The weather will not be distracting you in any way and it’s so nice to hide in one of the thousands of cozy cafes.